InfoBridge: Mutual Information estimation via Bridge Matching: Experimental supplementary

 \textbf{Methods implementation.}

 \textbf{\ourestname{}}.
 Hyperparameters are the same as for low-dimensional benchmark Appendix~\ref{appendix:low_dim_exp_details}, MLP has $\sim900k$ parameters, weight decay is $0.001$, dropout is $0.2$ and the model is trained for $100$ epochs.
 Results for InfoBridge averaged over last 5 MI estimations during training.
+The size of neural network is around $900$k parameters.
+The time $t$ is sampled uniformly in $t \in [0, 1 - 10^{-3})$ segment.

 \textbf{MINDE}.
 We leverage the official implementation of MINDE \url{https://github.com/MustaphaBounoua/minde} in the configuration used for the low-dimensional benchmark, with $\sim900k$ parameters MLP, lr $1e-4$, batch size of $256$, ema decay of $0.999$ and train model for $100$ epochs.